extreal-dev/Extreal.Guide/docs/core/stage-navigation.md

 // Transition to the avatar selection screen stageNavigator.PushAsync(SceneName.AvatarSelectionScreen);

-// Transition to the event selection screen stageNavigator.PushAsync(SceneName.EventSelectionScreen);
+// Transition to the space selection screen stageNavigator.PushAsync(SceneName.SpaceSelectionScreen);

 // Transition to the avatar selection screen stageNavigator.PopAsync();